Jojo-Schmitz/microtune/Readme.md

     (http://musescore.org/en/user/2387), AKA [mgavioli]
     (https://github.com/mgavioli), fixes for a) a playback bug, b) voice 4,
-    b) to check for a Score being open, c) the move to [GitHub] (https://github.com/Jojo-Schmitz/microtune), d) (re-)setting plain notes tuning to no tuning and e) a wrong tuning for Sori got added by Joachim Schmitz, AKA [Jojo-Schmitz] (http://musescore.org/en/user/4901).
+    b) to check for a Score being open, c) the move to [GitHub] (https://github.com/Jojo-Schmitz/microtune), d) (re-)setting plain notes tuning to no tuning and e) Sori and Koron got added by Joachim Schmitz, AKA [Jojo-Schmitz] (http://musescore.org/en/user/4901).

     Do with it whatever you like.
 The authors cannot be held responsible of